mcc-us/bookkeeping/_pages/1-glossary.md

 42. *Income Summary*: A special owner’s equity account that is used only in the closing process to summarize the results of operations

+43. *Intangible Assets*: Businesses pigeonhole intangible assets into two main categories **Identifiable and Unidentifiable**.
+    1. An **identifiable intangible** asset may be a patent, copyright, trademark, algorithm or domain name that can be bought or sold.
+Therefore, it can be separated from a business.
+    2. An **unidentifiable intangible** asset can’t be separated from a business.
+That means a business can’t buy or sell an unidentifiable asset.
+Examples of unidentifiable assets are brand recognition, corporate reputation and client relationships and lists.

-43. *Internal Control*: Policies/procedures implemented to **safeguard assets, ensure accurate financial records, and comply with laws and regulations**.
+44. *Internal Control*: Policies/procedures implemented to **safeguard assets, ensure accurate financial records, and comply with laws and regulations**.

-44. *Journal*: A formal record of financial transactions in chronological order, typically with debits and credits for each Entry. (**Record of original entry**)
+45. *Journal*: A formal record of financial transactions in chronological order, typically with debits and credits for each Entry. (**Record of original entry**)

-45. *Journalizing*: Analyzing and recording transactions in a journal using debits and credits according to accounting principles. (**Putting transactions into words & numbers)**
+46. *Journalizing*: Analyzing and recording transactions in a journal using debits and credits according to accounting principles. (**Putting transactions into words & numbers)**

-46. *List of approved suppliers*: Used as an internal control.
+47. *List of approved suppliers*: Used as an internal control.

-47. *Ledger*: A collection of individual accounts categorized by function (assets, liabilities, equity, income, expenses) that records the balances and activity details of each Account based on entries in the general journal. **The record of final entry**
+48. *Ledger*: A collection of individual accounts categorized by function (assets, liabilities, equity, income, expenses) that records the balances and activity details of each Account based on entries in the general journal. **The record of final entry**

-48. *Net30*: The most common payment term is Net 30.
+49. *Net30*: The most common payment term is Net 30.
 A Net 30 payment term means the merchant expects the buyer to make payment in full within 30 days of the invoice date.
 Other common invoice payment terms are Net 60, 1/10 Net 30 (1/10, n/30) and Due on receipt, [QBO-Net30](https://quickbooks.intuit.com/r/e-commerce/what-do-net30-and-other-invoice-payment-terms-mean/)

-49. *Normal Balance*: The normal balance of an account is its **increase** side.
+50. *Normal Balance*: The normal balance of an account is its **increase** side.

-50. *Permanent Account*: Accounts carried over to the next accounting period that reflect long-term financial standing **assets, liabilities, and equity**.
+51. *Permanent Account*: Accounts carried over to the next accounting period that reflect long-term financial standing **assets, liabilities, and equity**.

-51. *Prepaid Expenses*: Expenses that are paid in advance but have not been used or consumed.
+52. *Prepaid Expenses*: Expenses that are paid in advance but have not been used or consumed.
 Think: rent or insurance.

-52. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. **Posting = transferring data from a journal to a ledger**.
+53. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. **Posting = transferring data from a journal to a ledger**.

-53. *Postclosing trial balance*: A statement that is prepared to prove the equality of total debits and credits after the closing process is completed
+54. *Postclosing trial balance*: A statement that is prepared to prove the equality of total debits and credits after the closing process is completed

-1. *Quick Assets*:
+55. *Quick Assets*:
    1. **Q.A. = TCA - Inventory - PE** where TCA = Total current assets, PE = Prepaid expenses​
-   1. **Q.A. = Cash + CE + MS + NAR**, where CE = Cash equivalents, MS = Marketable securities, NAR = Net accounts receivable​
+   2. **Q.A. = Cash + CE + MS + NAR**, where CE = Cash equivalents, MS = Marketable securities, NAR = Net accounts receivable​

-1. *Quick Ratio*: descibes the ability to meet short-term obligations using "quick" to liquidate assets, Q.R. > 1.0.<br>$$\large Q.R. = \frac{Current~ Assets~ - ~Inventory~ - Prepaid~ Exp}{Current~ Liabilities}$$
+56. *Quick Ratio*: descibes the ability to meet short-term obligations using "quick" to liquidate assets, Q.R. > 1.0.<br>$$\large Q.R. = \frac{Current~ Assets~ - ~Inventory~ - Prepaid~ Exp}{Current~ Liabilities}$$

-54. *Report Form Balance Sheet*: A standard template for financial reports that lists the asset accounts on the debit side, followed by liabilities and owner's equity on the credit side.
+57. *Report Form Balance Sheet*: A standard template for financial reports that lists the asset accounts on the debit side, followed by liabilities and owner's equity on the credit side.

-55. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation. **"Scrap value"**
+58. *Salvage Value*: An asset's estimated resale or scrap value at the end of its useful life, usually after Depreciation. **"Scrap value"**

-56. *Slide*: An accidental movement of a decimal point.
+59. *Slide*: An accidental movement of a decimal point.

-57. *Statement of Owner's Equity:* A financial statement summarizing changes in the owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. **Report detailing what the owner puts in, takes out, & has left**
+60. *Statement of Owner's Equity:* A financial statement summarizing changes in the owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. **Report detailing what the owner puts in, takes out, & has left**

-58. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. **Linear depreciation with a slope = -1.**
+61. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. **Linear depreciation with a slope = -1.**

-59. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end **Cost of goods sold, revenue**, etc.
+62. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end **Cost of goods sold, revenue**, etc.

-60. *Transposition*: Accidentally **Switching the order of digits** in a number.
+63. *Transposition*: Accidentally **Switching the order of digits** in a number.

-61. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.
+64. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits MUST EQUAL Credits**.

-62. *Worksheet*: A form used to gather all data needed at the end of an accounting period to prepare financial statements.
+65. *Worksheet*: A form used to gather all data needed at the end of an accounting period to prepare financial statements.